Photo by Larry Page

 8. Beware the extremely odd name.

 --These can annoy people.
 I personally don't mind a unique name as long as it's not too distracting.
+But if you're hero is named Satan or something, that might throw people off, lol.

 9. Don't fall into stereotypes, but also have the name fit the person's personality and occupation.
 (Or on the flip side, you can play with it and give a really tough character a dainty name she hates.)